Lutarisco/yifydown/README.md

 Then, the scripts shows the movie qualities available to download (eg. <code>(720p/1080p/3D)</code>), and it can be answer with one of those (eg <code>720p</code>), or <code>quit</code> the script.
 However, if the option <code>-q [quality]</code> is passed, the script will try to download such quality, and if it isn't available, will show the available ones.

+The script then searches and downloads the spanish subtitles for that movie, if present in www.yifysubtitles.com.
 Finally, the script uses aria2 to download the movie through torrent, to the current directory.
-Everything inside the command line.
+Everything inside bash.

 ## Installation